STaR: Towards Effective and Stable Table Reasoning via Slow-Thinking Large Language Models: Conclusion

 \section{Conclusion}

-In this paper, we introduced STaR, a framework that equips LLMs with slow-thinking capabilities for cognitive table reasoning.
-To address two fundamental limitations in existing approaches, namely insufficient reasoning depth and process instability, STaR integrates two core mechanisms: two-stage difficulty-aware reinforcement learning that progressively guides models from simple to complex queries through dynamic sample filtering and enhanced GRPO optimization, and trajectory-level uncertainty quantification that fuses token-level confidence with answer consistency to select reliable reasoning paths from multiple rollouts.
-Extensive experiments show that STaR achieves state-of-the-art performance on in\hyp{}domain benchmarks while exhibiting generalization to out\hyp{}of\hyp{}domain datasets, with consistent improvements across model scales validating the framework's effectiveness.
-Future efforts could extend STaR across multi-table scenarios, incorporate visual table understanding, and explore the applicability of our difficulty-aware mechanism to alternative structured reasoning domains.
+In this paper, we proposed STaR, a slow-thinking model for effective and stable table reasoning.
+To address the limitations of insufficient reasoning depth and instability in existing approaches, we design a two-stage training framework consisting of SFT warm-up with self-verified demonstrations followed by RFT with difficulty-aware RL.
+Furthermore, to improve reasoning stability, we introduce trajectory-level uncertainty quantification that fuses token-level confidence with answer-level consistency to select better reasoning trajectories.
+Experiments demonstrate that STaR-8B achieves state-of-the-art performance on in-domain benchmarks and exhibits strong generalization to out-of-domain datasets, highlighting its potential for enhancing both effectiveness and stability in table reasoning.
+Future work could extend STaR to multi-table scenarios, incorporate visual table understanding, and explore the applicability of our approach to broader tabular reasoning domains.